digime/digime-sdk-ios/README.md

 ```

 ## Specifying Scope
-Specifying a scope via `CAScope` object will allow you to retrieve only a subset of data that the contract has asked for.
+Specifying a scope via `DMEScope` object will allow you to retrieve only a subset of data that the contract has asked for.
 This might come in handy if you already have data from the existing user and you might only want to retrieve any new data that might have been added to the user's library in the last x months.

 SDK currently only supports specifying scope for `CATimeRange`s.